-To jumpstart a healthful diet and maintain good nutrition, we’re providing a top 10 list of foods high in natural electrolytes.
-Electrolytes have received high praise in recent years for their ability to energize the body even though these minerals have always been available in several superfoods and vital for health.
+To jumpstart a healthful diet and maintain good nutrition, we're providing a top 10 list of foods high in natural electrolytes.
+Electrolytes have received high praise in recent years for their ability to energize the body even though these minerals have always been available in several superfoods and are vital for health.
 As their name suggests, electrolytes spark the functioning of cells in the body to produce energy and support hydration.
-However, they can be snuck into processed foods and sugary drinks, negating their positive effects.
+However, they can be snuck into processed foods and sugary sports drinks, negating their positive effects.

 Drinking at least 64 ounces of water a day is made easier with the availability of filtered water infused with electrolytes.
 FloWater contains four of the main natural electrolytes responsible for boosting energy and maintaining healthy body functions.
 These are magnesium, potassium, sodium, and calcium.
-These are the same electrolytes touted by sports and other health drinks, but they often have added sugar, calories, and artificial coloring and flavoring.
+These are the same electrolytes touted by health and other sports drinks, but they often have added sugar, calories, and artificial coloring and flavoring.

 In comparison, FloWater is a pure source of electrolyte goodness, thanks to its electrolyte enhancement filter, one of the seven stages of filtration that occurs during the tap water transformation process.
 During other water treatment methods, contaminants and pollutants are filtered out, but the naturally occurring minerals and electrolytes found in water sources are eliminated as well.

 Fortunately, the FloWater process addresses both the filtration of solid impurities and smaller particles as well as adding back in electrolytes to boost the water quality and flavor.
 Additionally, the alkaline filter raises the pH level of the water to neutralize acidity in the body, and the activated oxygen filter works as a natural sanitizer for the tanks and system, while boosting the amount of oxygen available for your muscles and blood.
 It's a beneficial and delicious way to replenish electrolytes.